- Download our Moving to Frankfurt Guide (PDF)

 + PRO: Excellent standard of schools

-Both public and private schools in Frankfurt offer a high standard of facilities and aim to provide children with a well-rounded education.
-Expat children can integrate into the public school system or a bilingual or international school.
+Both public and private schools in Frankfurt offer a high standard of facilities, well-trained teachers, and aim to provide children with a well-rounded education.
+Public schools are better for expat children to integrate into German society quicker, while a bilingual or international school may offer the comfort of their home language and a familiar curriculum.

 + PRO: Great universities in Frankfurt